toulbar2/toulbar2/docs/source/userdoc.rst

           * (-5) reverse Cuthill-Mckee ordering,
           * (-6) approximate minimum degree ordering,
           * (-7) default file ordering
+          * (-8) lexicographic ordering of variable names

         If not specified, then use the variable order in which variables appear in the problem file.

+-root=[integer]
+        root cluster heuristic
+        (0:largest, 1:max. size/(height-size), 2:min. size/(height-size), 3:min. height) (default value is 0)

+-minheight
+        minimizes cluster tree height when searching for the root cluster (can be slow to perform)

 -j=[integer]
         splits large clusters into a chain of smaller embedded clusters with a number of proper variables less than this number (use options "-B=3 -j=1 -svo -k=1" for pure RDS, use value 0 for no splitting) (default value is 0).